The Shocking Law of Adverse Possession

 - Hostile.
 Hostility, as a legal term of art, does not necessarily mean nasty or aggressive.
 Instead, it means that the possession infringes on the true owner's rights.
 A possession is not hostile if the true owner gives permission for the possession.
 For this reason, a renter generally cannot establish a claim of adverse possession against his or her landlord.

-- Open & Notorious.
+- Open and Notorious.
 Many courts interpret the “open and notorious” requirement to mean that the trespasser must act in a manner consistent with ownership.
-The main point of this requirement is that it is intended to put the true owner on notice about the trespasser.
+The main point of this requirement is that the true owner must be put on notice about the trespasser.
 If the trespasser acts secretively or sneakily, there can be no adverse possession.

 - Exclusive.
 For the purposes of adverse possession, “exclusive possession” means the person possesses the land for himself or herself and not for others.
 Courts have generally cited an adverse possessor's sole use of a property as one factor upholding an adverse possession claim, although as a general rule, the exclusivity requirement might be interpreted to apply only against the true owner of the property.
 In other words, an adverse possessor may be able to share the property with another individual who is not the true owner.